Woollins/liquid-docs/docs/_models/product.md

 ---

 <a name="code"></a>
 ### Code
 Returns the product code that has been set against the product within the 3ex.net system.

 {% raw %}
 ```liquid
 {{ Product.Code }}
 ```
 {% endraw %}

+Data Type: string

 ---

 <a name="codetouseinurl"></a>
 ### CodeToUseInUrl
 Similar to the Code, but with illegal URL characters removed to make it suitable for use in hyperlinks.

 {% raw %}
 ```liquid
 {{ Product.CodeToUseInUrl }}
 ```
 {% endraw %}

+Data Type: string

 ---

 <a name="id"></a>
 ### Id
 This will return the unique id of a product.

 {% raw %}
 ```liquid
 {{ Product.Id }}
 ```
 {% endraw %}

+Data Type: int

 ---

 <a name="description"></a>
 ### Description
 A brief description of the product will be returned.

 {% raw %}
 ```liquid
 {{ Product.Description }}
 ```
 {% endraw %}

+Data Type: string

 ---